Gender-Responsive PPP Legal Framework

 The specific design of the PPP legal framework also gives the opportunity to support the inclusion of women entrepreneurs in PPP projects.
 Ensuring that supply and associated contracts are awarded to or at least available to women entrepreneurs can support wider economic activity and income generation by local women.
 The engagement of women-owned small and medium enterprises (SMEs) in PPP projects can for example be facilitated by legislation that supports a fair participation of women-led SMEs in the bidding process, as well as the removal of all regulatory barriers that limit the ability of female entrepreneurs to participate in PPPs as well as the incorporation of gender aspects in PPP contracts.

-Examples for public procurement laws that deal with empowerment of women through public procurement as well as publications and links to online discussions on the topic can be useful resources for the development for a gender-responsive PPP legal framework that encourages women-employment throughout the project cycle and the inclusion of female-headed SMEs.
+Examples for public procurement laws that deal with empowerment of women through public procurement can be useful resources for the development of a gender-responsive PPP legal framework that encourages the inclusion of female-owned SMEs in PPP projects.

-A selection of links to relevant legislation and publications is provided below:
+A selection of links to relevant legislation is provided below: